zouppen/ddrlights/protocol.md

 (0x7e00).
 The receiver side does the opposite and replaces `LITERAL_ESCAPE` with 0x7e.

+The sender should issue `REFRESH` (0x7e02) command after updating the registers.
+The receiver should *atomically* (or as atomically as desired) update its "characteristics", like the PWM duty cycles of individual pixels.
+Separate refresh command is used because there may be multiple array updates in different byte positions and we want to be sure the array is updated as one pass to avoid tearing in output.

-After receiving the whole array the receiver *atomically* (or as atomically as desired) updates output like PWM outputs and such.
-After that the receiver is set to `IDLE` mode where it ignores every byte sequence but `BEGIN_WRITE`.
+Finally, the receiver is set to `IDLE` mode where it ignores every byte sequence but commands like `BEGIN_WRITE`.

 ## DDR lights